adventuresin9/NetworkRecipes/README.md

 + ether0 = inside network
 + ether1 = outside network

 This assumes ether0 is the default network interace configured at boot.
 The second Ethernet port (#l1) and a second IP stack (#I1) will be added to /net.alt.
 It will then be configured via DHCP by what ever assigns addresses on the outside network.
-Next, add Connection Service (ndb/cs) and DNS (ndb/dns), using the -x flag to specify that this is a network stack in /net.alt, rather than the default /net.
+Next, add Connection Service (ndb/cs) and DNS (ndb/dns), using the -x flag to specify that this is a network stack in /net.alt, rather than the default /net (see; ndb(8)).
 Finally, srvfs is used to package all this up and place it in /srv so that it can be mounted into a namespace.

-The following demonstrates this as a script placed in /cfg/gate.
-This will be ran from /cfg/gate/cpustart, which is called after all the default confguration is done in /rc/bin/cpurc.
-To make it so that this outside network stack always appears in /net.alt on *gate*, the a mount is included in /cfg/gate/namespace which is added to the default namespace found in /lib/namespace.
+The following demonstrates this as a script placed in /cfg/gate, and will be ran from /cfg/gate/cpustart.
+To make it so that this outside network stack always appears in /net.alt on *gate*, the a mount is included in /cfg/gate/namespace.

 /cfg/gate/mknet1